Health & Nutrition

-Dried peas, beans, lentils and chickpeas are an important part of a healthy diabetic diet.
+Dried peas, beans, lentils and chickpeas are an important part of a healthy diet for people with diabetes.
 Pulses are very high in fibre, including soluble fibre and resistant starch.
 After eating pulses, blood sugars will rise slowly, while most other carbohydrate-rich foods increase blood sugars more than pulses do.

 Pulses have more than healthy carbohydrates.
 They are high in protein — which can help maintain blood sugars between meals — potassium, and many other vitamins and minerals.
 Pulses are also low in fat and saturated fat and, as a plant-based food, have no cholesterol.
 For lower sodium options, use dried pulses and no-added sodium canned pulses.

 When people with diabetes consumer 1/2 cup (125 mL) of pulses per day with a high-fibre or a low glycemic index diet, long-term blood glucose control improves.
 When pulses are included in a diet for people with diabetes, the blood tests for HbA1c (the test for blood sugar levels over time) are about 0.48% lower than if pulses are not included.
 This is similar to the benefit of medication to lower blood sugars for type 2 diabetes.

 Pulses can also help heart health and may have role in helping with weight loss.